 Via Monte Della Farina 29 (Centro Storico)

 Emma’s fried starters like supplì (rice croquettes), fiori di zucca (fried squash blossoms filled with ricotta and anchovy), and mixed fried vegetables are consistently good and should be followed up with thin-crusted, Roman-style personal pizzas.
 Many of the pizza toppings are sourced from nearby Salumeria Roscioli, as are the cheese and cured meat plates.
 Pies range from the basic margherita to the luxurious jamón ibérico.
+I will also say that this is the place that I get the most negative feedback from readers about.
+I enjoy the pizza and fritti there but I have been going since the day they opened and they know me so it’s different.
+Be warned.

 Piazza Tarquinia, 4a/b (Appio-Latino)

 Chef Sarah Cicolini earned her reputation in fine dining kitchens, but her forte is expertly executed trattoria fare that channels the soulful simplicity of Rome’s peasant classics — a refreshing change in a city where young chefs frequently try and fail to modernize the local cuisine.
 Diners visit Cicolini’s ochre-hued dining room in the residential Appio-Latino quarter for soulfully rendered Roman classics.
+Online bookings essential.

 Via del Portico d’Ottavia 16 (Ghetto)